Quick searches provide a fast way to find items in a library or collection. For an overview, watch the quick search screencast.

 - “All Fields & Tags” - matches against all fields, as well as tags and text in notes.

-- “Everything” - matches against all fields, tags, text in notes, and indexed text in PDFs (this requires that PDF indexing is enabled).
+- “Everything” - matches against all fields, tags, text in notes, and indexed text in PDFs (this requires that PDF indexing be enabled).

 Speeding Up Quick Searches

 When you have very large collections, the quick search's “search-as-you-type” search might become slow.
-To speed things up, place your search term in quotes.
-This prevents searches from taking place until you type in the second quotation mark.
+To speed things up, type a quotation mark “ mark at the start of your search.
+This prevents searches from running until you type Enter/Return or a second quotation mark.

 Advanced searches offer more and finer control than quick searches, and allow you to make saved searches.